-After breakfast check out from hotel, and head towards Jaipur.
+After breakfast check out from the hotel, and head towards Jaipur.
 On the way take a short detour to visit Chand Baori, a stepwell built over a thousand years ago in the Abhaneri village of Rajasthan.
 About 100 feet deep, it is India's largest and deepest stepwells with 13 floors and was built in the 9th century for water harvesting.

-Then continue towards Pink City - Jaipur, famous for its broad avenues, massive forts, magnificent palaces, exquisite temples and a proud culture.
+Then continue towards Pink City - Jaipur, famous for its broad avenues, massive forts, magnificent palaces, exquisite temples, and proud culture.
 Reach Jaipur by late afternoon.
-Check-in to hotel on arrival.
+Check-in to the hotel on arrival.
 In the evening head out for a guided walk tour through the Pink City market.
 Jaipur is also known as the shopper’s paradise.
 Jaipur's colorful markets offer a great break to stop and shop on your tour.
 Take in the glint and sparkle of the rows of shops selling hand-crafted bangles and other decoration items.
 While moving through the markets, you will come across the vivacious culture of this region.

 Have a sumptuous breakfast and then set out for exploring the best attractions of Jaipur.
 Visit the historic heritage sites of Jaipur - Hawa Mahal ("Palace of Winds"), a high screen wall built so the women of the royal household could observe street festivals while unseen from the outside.
 Then visit Jantar Mantar (a UNESCO World Heritage Site).
 It is a collection of nineteen architectural astronomical instruments, built by the Rajput king Sawai Jai Singh, and completed in 1738 CE.

 Later in the evening enjoy dinner at a nice restaurant.
-Overnight stay will be at hotel in Jaipur.
+Overnight stay will be at the hotel in Jaipur.

 Meals: Breakfast & Dinner